azure-ad-b2c/samples/readme.md

 - [Sign-in with FIDO](policies/fido2) - Demonstrates how to sign-in with a FIDO authenticator (as a first factor authentication).
 This policy use the WebAuthn standard to register new credential and sign-in with FIDO credential.

+- [Sign-in with Home Realm Discovery and Default IdP](policies/default-home-realm-discovery) - Demonstrates how to implement a sign in journey, where the user is automatically directed to their federated identity provider based off of their email domain.
+And for users who arrive with an unknown domain, they are redirected to a default identity provider.

 ## Social account policy enhancements
 - [Social identity provider force email verification](policies/social-idp-force-email) - When a user signs in with a social account, in some scenarios, the identity provider doesn't share the email address.
 This sample demonstrates how to force the user to provide and validate an email address.